University of Gloucestershire: Predecessor colleges and institutes

 From 1992, Cheltenham & Gloucester College of Higher Education (CGCHE) was permitted to award first and postgraduate degrees, and in 1998 it achieved research degree-awarding powers.
 In 2001, the University of Gloucestershire was awarded university status.

 Mechanics' Institutes

-Mechanics' Institutes developed in the United Kingdom over the 19th century.
-A number formed the earliest roots of Universities and Colleges.
-The Cheltenham Mechanics Institute is associated with a notable historical incident.
-A speaker, George Holyoake, became the last person prosecuted and convicted for blasphemy following a public lecture he delivered at the institute in April 1842.
+Mechanics' institutes developed in the United Kingdom over the 19th century.
+A number became the origins of colleges which later became new universities.
+The Cheltenham Mechanics Institute is associated with a notable historical incident, when a speaker, George Holyoake, became the last person in England convicted for blasphemy after delivering a public lecture at the institute in April 1842.

 Anglican Foundation

 The Anglican Foundation of the University of Gloucestershire evolved from the Christian Foundation of the former colleges of St. Mary and St. Paul, merged as the College of St Paul and St Mary which united with the higher education courses of the Gloucestershire College of Arts & Technology subsequently to create the university.
 Until September 2011, Foundation Fellows played a significant role in the governance of the university.
 Following a review of governance by the university in 2010/11, it was agreed that council should be responsible for appointing all its external members.
 Foundation Fellows are still eligible to apply to council to become external members.